JacoboLansac/audits/solo/tha-rwa/audit-report.md

 The team followed the suggestion, and the stablecoins are transferred directly to the treasury.
 A generic function to rescue ERC20 tokens was added.

 ## 2.4 - Informational issues

+The following issues are considered informational, and not even worth adding to the summary table, as they have little to no impact on smart contract security or gas optimizations.
+They adhere to code correctness.

 - In `thUSDSwap.swapUSDC()`, the variable `thAmount` is declared twice using the same expression, while none of the factors differ between the two declarations: `thAmount = usdcAmount * SCALING_FACTOR;`.
 The second declaration can therefore be removed.